Health Promotion and Behavioral Science

 Join Professor Hirofumi Tanaka on this Maymester program where you will deepen your knowledge of sports science, exercise physiology, sport nutrition, and more.
 This program will focus specifically on athletes and the Olympic Games as Tokyo will be hosting the games that summer.

-This is just one recommended program.
 The university provides opportunities worldwide that will fit into your degree plan and are more affordable than you may think.
 Reach out to the Study Abroad Office and your academic advisor to learn more.

 The Department of Kinesiology and Health Education is home to more than 20 well-funded research labs working to promote and understand physical activity, health, movement, behavior, and physical culture and sport.
 Many of these labs welcome undergraduate students, so take a few minutes to learn more about the ground-breaking research happening in our department and find out if you would be interested in working with our top-notch faculty and graduate students.